highkite/textidote-frankenstein/Readme.md

 ## Check some custom rules

+This check uses the pyStatParser from emilmont (https://github.com/emilmont/pyStatParser) Unfortunately, the pypi package did not work so I added the repo as submodule.
+Hence, you need to clone this repo `--recursive` or pull the submodule in an additional step.

+The program is in the file `check_custom_rules.py`.

+Please note, that this tool in particular works not very stable on some input texts.
+I really just used it to identify certain sentences, that tend to be problematic.
+I checked those sentences manually.

 # Development

 If you want to develop, there is a `Makefile`, that uses a docker instance